masterghost2002/NoteWoven/README.md

 - **Collaboration**: Share your notes and collaborate in real-time with others.

 ## Tech Stack
-- **Frontend**: React with TypeScript and Tailwind CSS for a responsive, modern UI.
+- **Frontend**: NextJS with TypeScript and Tailwind CSS for a responsive, modern UI.
 - **Backend**: Express and TypeScript, offering a robust and scalable server-side solution.
-- **Database**: MongoDB, providing a flexible, document-oriented database.
+- **Database**:Prisma, MongoDB, providing a flexible, document-oriented database.
 - **PWA**: Progressive Web App capabilities for offline usage and enhanced mobile experience.

 ## Getting Started

 ### Prerequisites
 - Node.js
-- MongoDB
+- yarn

 ### Installation